The Role of Hyperkeratinization in Acne

 What Triggers Hyperkeratinization?

-There are two competing theories on how acne is formed, each of which involves hyperkeratinization.
-Both theories put forth a different idea on what triggers it.
+There are three theories on how acne is formed, all of which involve hyperkeratinization.

-- Newer theory: The newer theory states that there is one main trigger of hyperkeratinization: inflammation.
+- Newer Theory 1 (Inflammation): The first newer theory states that there is one main trigger of hyperkeratinization: inflammation.
 The specific inflammatory molecule thought to trigger initial hyperkeratinization is interleukin-1 (IL-1).
 Research has found that IL-1 can induce hyperkeratinization and may "mediate the formation of comedones," meaning that it may cause clogged pores.
 Additional research has found that comedones often contain IL-1 levels that are up to a thousand times higher than what is found in unclogged pores.3

-- Sebum (skin oil) composition: Glands within the skin produce sebum, which helps lubricate and protect the skin.
+- Newer Theory 2 (Sebum Composition): The second newer theory places the blame on sebum composition.
 Sebum comprises a variety of different oils, waxes, and fats.
 One of these fats is linoleic acid.
 Research has found that in healthy individuals, linoleic acid makes up 45% of sebum, while it makes up only 6% of sebum in individuals with acne.
-Therefore, linoleic acid may potentially play an important role in the development of acne, but how it might cause hyperkeratinization is unclear.
+Therefore, linoleic acid may potentially play an important role in the development of acne.
 Some researchers have suggested that hyperkeratinization may be due to a linoleic acid deficiency.1

 Hyperkeratinization and the Formation of Acne